TianxiangZhao0474/TianxiangZhao0474.github.io/_pages/about.md

 - Reviewer for International Joint Conference on Neural Networks (IJCNN)
 - Reviewer for Expert Systems With Applications (ESWA)
 - Reviewer for Transactions on Machine Learning Research (TMLR)
-- Reviewer for Applied Soft Computing
+- Reviewer for Applied Soft Computing (ASOC)